svinstech/interviewing_universal_weather/README.md

 # Universal Weather - Compare Alaska weather to Mars
 ---
 ## Problem statement
 > Your goal is to build a Proof Of Concept app that will collect weather data for Mars and Fairbanks, Alaska.
+The app should be able to do the following:

+1. run from the CLI,
+1. ingest both sources of data into a database, and
-The app should be able to produce a JSON array from the collected data that shows the daily max and daily min temperature for Mars and Fairbanks, Alaska for the last 7 days.
+1. export the data out of that database in a structured format that shows the daily max and min temperature for Mars and Fairbanks Alaska for the last 7 days.

-For example (not real data):
+For example, if you chose to export the data in JSON, it could look like this (not real data):
 ```
 [
   {